what is a rotary joint

 A rotary joint mainly consists of three parts: outer shell, axis, sealing parts, and bearing.

-Function: fixed part of the rotary joint connected to the fluid supply.
+Function: Fixed part, connected to the fluid supply.

-Function: Prevent fluid leakage between the fixed housing and the rotating shaft.
-Seals must withstand pressure, temperature, and friction while maintaining a tight seal.
+Function: Prevent fluid leakage between the fixed shell and the rotating shaft.
+Pressure, temperature, and friction resistance are required.

-Lip seals: Simple and effective, often used in low-pressure applications.
+Lip Seal: Simple and effective, often used in low-pressure applications.

-Mechanical end seals: Provide a more robust seal for high-pressure and high-speed applications.
+Mechanical Seal: Provide a more robust seal for high-pressure and high-speed applications.

-Packing seals: made of woven or molded material, adjustable for tighter seal.
+Packing Seal: made of woven or molded material, adjustable for a tighter seal.

 O-ring: Used with other seals to provide additional sealing.